 - 1 teaspoon baking powder

 - 1/2 teaspoon salt

 - 1/4 cup raisins (may use up to 1/2 cup)

 - 1/4 cup chopped walnuts (optional–may use up to 1/2 cup)

-- In a small bowl, mix the persimmon, lemon juice, oil or apple sauce, and agave nectar.
+- In a small bowl, mix the persimmon, lemon juice, apple sauce, and agave nectar.
 In a large bowl, combine the remaining ingredients, except for raisins and walnuts.
 Pour the wet into the dry and mix just until all flour is moistened (do not over-mix).
 Fold in the raisins and walnuts, if desired.